Velocidex/velociraptor-docs/content/blog/2020/2020-08-16-profiling-the-beast-58913437fd16/_index.md

 Velociraptor is written in Golang and one of the more useful (if not well advertised) feature of the Go runtime is the ability to profile the running program.
 Most programming languages have mechanisms to profile running code and collect information about memory allocations, backtraces etc — however in many programming languages, this information can only be collected by running a special debug build of the binary.

 What makes Golang different is that **every binary** has the ability to profile itself out of the box.
 Obviously this capability is disabled by default (since profiling itself has a non-trivial runtime cost) but it can simply be switched on at runtime for a limited time and then switched off.
 This means that we do not need to restart the binary in debug mode, nor replace a running binary with a special debug build!
 As a developer, I can not overstate the usefulness of this!

+{{% notice note %}}
-> # If we see a Golang process running in production and want to inspect its inner working all we need to do is enable profiling for a short time (say 30 seconds) capturing execution traces **without restarting or otherwise affecting the running process!**
+If we see a Golang process running in production and want to inspect its inner working all we need to do is enable profiling for a short time (say 30 seconds) capturing execution traces **without restarting or otherwise affecting the running process!**
+{{% /notice %}}

 Velociraptor exposes this functionality by simply offering the **profile()** VQL function.
 This is then utilized by two artifacts: